On the relation between dynamic regret and closed-loop stability: SETTING

-where we omit the arguments of $\mathcal R_T(x_0,u)$ when they are clear from context.
+In addition, dynamic regret $\mathcal R$ is defined as where we omit the arguments of $\mathcal R_T(x_0,u)$ when they are clear from context.
 We note that in the literature, different comparator sequences than $(\eta_t,\theta_t)$ (compare Assumption~\ref{assump:posdef_cost}) are chosen regularly \cite{Agarwal2019,Li2021}.
 We choose $(\eta_t,\theta_t)$ because it is the hardest benchmark, i.e., dynamic regret with respect to any other sequence is lower than or equal to the dynamic regret with respect to $(\eta_t,\theta_t)$ by Assumption~\ref{assump:posdef_cost}.
+Furthermore, bounded dynamic regret of the Algorithm~$\algorithm$ with respect to the benchmark $(\eta_t,\theta_t)$ is equivalent to bounded dynamic regret of the Algorithm~$\algorithm$ with respect to any other benchmark, if this benchmark achieves bounded regret itself, compare Remark~\ref{rem:different_benchmark} below.
 Then, the goal is to achieve a \textit{sublinear} (in $T$) upper bound of the dynamic regret, because such a bound implies that the algorithm in a closed loop with the system achieves asymptotically on average a cost that is no worse than the optimal cost.
 However, \cite{Li2019} indicates that the best achievable bound on the dynamic regret is linear in the path length, where the path length $PL$ is given by

-The path length can be seen as a measure of the variation of the cost functions $L_t$.
+The path length can be seen as an indicator of the variation of the cost functions $L_t$.
 Thus, we define bounded dynamic regret as follows.

-\begin{definition} An algorithm~$\mathcal A$ achieves bounded dynamic regret if, for any initial state $x_0\in\mathbb R^n$, there exist constants $C_\eta,C_\theta,C \geq 0$, independent of $T$, such that
+\begin{definition} An algorithm~$\algorithm$ achieves bounded dynamic regret if, for any initial state $x_0\in\mathbb R^n$, there exist constants $C_\eta,C_\theta,C \geq 0$, independent of $T$, such that